rory-stock/300dtd-website-assessment/Design.md

 Replace this text with an explanation of why the principle is relevant to this particular project.

 Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this principle.

-### UX PRINCIPLE NAME HERE

-Replace this text with a clear explanation of what the UX design principle means.

-Replace this text with an explanation of why the principle is relevant to this particular project.

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this principle.

 -------------------------------------------------